dgra-cam/dgra-website/content/blog/2025-10-03-plaza-power-and-trucks/index.md

 {{< /cardpane >}}

-Maybe more will come in the future?
+More may join in the future.
 Check the [calendar on the front page](/) or the [recurring events page](/docs/practical/events/) to see who's coming next.
 You're sure to find something to your taste!